Falk33n/event-page/README.md

 [![Event Page Screenshot][product-screenshot]](https://example.com)

-This project is a fully dynamic, JSON-driven event page for **"Code the Future"**.
-The page is built with **Next.js 13**, Tailwind CSS, and TypeScript.
+This project is a fully dynamic, JSON-driven event page.
+The page is built with **Next.js 15**, Tailwind CSS, and TypeScript.
 All sections, including the hero, schedule, speakers, FAQ, tickets, and footer, are generated from a single JSON file.

 **Why this project exists:**